matthew-agard/March-Madness-Predictions/README.md

 ...also in the works...

 # TODO
--Complete 'Post-Tournament Model Evaluation' notebook section<br>
+- Complete 'Post-Tournament Model Evaluation' notebook section
--Rewrite web scraper for fetching historical March Madness data<br>
+    - Rewrite web scraper for fetching historical March Madness data
--Implement probability estimation for LogReg model predictions<br>
+- Implement probability estimation for LogReg model predictions
--Impute nulls based on target variable class' distribution, not entire dataset's distribution<br>
+- Impute nulls based on target variable class' distribution, not entire dataset's distribution
--Monte Carlo simulation for bracket_pipeline() using different X_train fits<br>
+- Monte Carlo simulation for bracket_pipeline() using different X_train fits
--Consider 'AP Rank' feature on sportsreference for current year's Top 25 list<br>
+- Consider 'AP Rank' feature on sportsreference for current year's Top 25 list
--Feature additions: conference, conference W-L%<br>
+- Feature Additions:
+    - Conference
+    - Conference W-L%
+    - sportsreference.com 'AP Rank' (for current year's Top 25 list)
--Experiment with neural networks and gradient-boosted trees (develop for March Madness 2022 and beyond)<br>
+- Experiment with neural networks and gradient-boosted trees (develop for March Madness 2022 and beyond)
--start_bracket_from_round() functionality; could be used to overwrite predictions and recreate bracket from there<br>
+- start_bracket_from_round() functionality; could be used to overwrite predictions and recreate bracket from there
--Productionize model to the cloud (AWS, GCP, Azure)<br>
+- Productionize model to the cloud (AWS, GCP, Azure)
--Flesh out README "Setup" section
+- Flesh out README "Setup" section